staceb/me497-reproducible-research/index.md

 tagline: for the R novice
 ---

-In technical work or research that utilizes a computer, the three common file types are

-- data files
-- computer scripts to run the analysis
-- presentation documents to report findings

-This course is about explicitly linking the technical report, paper, or talk to the software, scripts, and data files that generated the findings.
+The main goal of the course is to help you establish a habitual  *workflow* that "weaves the principles of reproducibility throughout your entire research project, from data gathering to the statistical analysis, and the presentation of results" [@Gandrud2015].

+Our software tools include R, RStudio, R Markdown, Git, and GitHub.

 ### week 0